SILAsiaPub/AppBuilder-workaround/README.md

 3. Put the file create-keystore.cmd into the folder "C:\users\%username&\Documents\App Builder\keystore".
 4. Double click the file in Windows Explorer.
 5. Follow the prompts for filling in the rest of the information.
+6. Now in your app builder choose this new keystore to create your app.
+Under App > App Signing \[tab\]

 ## 3 SAB 3.5 missing books in some OT books.